 Huanui College is proud to offer our timetabled Experiential Education programme called “Explore and Enhance”.
 This is a bush based programme for all junior students that focuses on the environment and sustainability, alongside the effective teaching of: Life skills, wellbeing, positive education, and personal growth through leadership.

 Our junior students have compulsory Physical Education, Health and Nutrition, and Experiential Education Classes as part of their curriculum.
-Time management, dedication, commitment, and self-discipline are all valuable skills that come from participating in sport, and at Huanui College we believe there is more to be gained from sport than just participation.
-We offer a range of sporting activities and every year we send teams to AIMS Games.
+Time management, dedication, commitment, and self-discipline are all valuable skills that come from participating in sport.
+We offer a range of sporting activities and send teams to AIMS Games every year.

 Physical Education is optional at this level as it is offered as an IGCSE topic.
 There are, however, all school sporting events which are compulsory, such as: Annual Swimming Gala, and Cross-country running.
-Additionally, Thursday afternoon activities include several sporting options, so students at these year levels can choose to participate and/or lead in a sport or recreation-based activity if they wish.
+Additionally, Thursday afternoon activities include several sporting options, so students at these year levels can choose to participate and/or lead in a sport or recreation-based activity.

 Huanui College offers a high level of coaching which is provided for a variety of sports.
 We encompass both traditional team sports and a variety of individual sports at the school.
 Huanui College has a strong relationship with the Northland Football Club, The Whangārei Triathlon Club, Kamo Rugby Club, Mangapai Hockey Club, The Northern Suns Basketball, Whangārei Rowing, and currently have 5 netball teams competing in local competition.